 2. Your mood keeps changing

-While the main female sex hormone estrogen can make us feel pretty good roundabout ovulation, towards the end of your cycle, estrogen levels have dropped off and instead progesterone levels can give us bouts of feeling low or irritable.
-If you’ve noticed changes to your mood it might be because menstruation is right around the corner.
+While the main female sex hormone, estrogen can make us feel pretty good during ovulation, towards the end of your cycle, estrogen levels have dropped off and instead, progesterone levels can give us bouts of feeling low or irritable.
+If you’ve noticed changes to your mood, it might be because menstruation is right around the corner.

 3. You’re craving certain foods

-While it can be a source of comfort to reach for the chocolate box in the days before our periods, there’s a perfectly scientific reason for craving certain foods.
-Once again it all comes down to changes in hormone levels.
+While it can be a source of comfort to reach for the chocolate box in the days before our periods, there’s a reason you may be craving chocolate (and other foods) on your period.
+Once again, it all comes down to changes in hormone levels.
 These hormonal fluctuations can make us crave sweet or salty foods and can affect our appetite at different points in the cycle too.

-Lethargy is another of the signs your period is coming.
+Fatigue is another of the signs your period is coming.
 Experiencing tiredness in the days before you’re due is fairly common.
-Even if you’re well-rested you might find your energy levels are lower than at other points in your cycle.
-While keeping a regular sleep routine can help, some may experience insomnia, despite tiredness.
+Even if you’re well-rested, you might find your energy levels are lower than at other points in your cycle.
+While keeping a regular sleep routine can help, some may experience insomnia despite tiredness.
 As with other PMS symptoms, this is caused by a change in hormones and should go away once your period starts.

 Did you know tiredness can also be a sign of early pregnancy?
-In fact, many PMS symptoms are very similar to early pregnancy signs because of the presence of progesterone which plays a big role both in the second part of the menstrual cycle and in the first trimester.
-If you think you might be pregnant, we recommend waiting until the day your period is due before taking a pregnancy test and seeking advice from a healthcare professional.
+In fact, many PMS symptoms are very similar to early pregnancy signs because of the presence of progesterone, which plays a big role both in the second part of the menstrual cycle and in the first trimester.
+If you think you might be pregnant, the best time to take a pregnancy test is the first day of your missed period.